The Science Behind Alzheimer’s: Exploring Causes and Risk Factors

 These chemicals can disrupt the normal functioning of the nervous system, leading to cognitive impairment and an increased risk of neurodegenerative disorders.

-Furthermore, unhealthy lifestyle choices such as smoking, excessive consumption, and poor diet can also increase the risk of developing Alzheimer’s.
+Furthermore, unhealthy lifestyle choices such as smoking, excessive alcohol consumption, and poor diet can also increase the risk of developing Alzheimer’s.

 These factors can lead to conditions like hypertension, diabetes, and obesity, which are all associated with a higher risk of Alzheimer’s.